wp-plugins/cm-answers/readme.txt

 == Changelog ==
 = 1.2 =
-* Added localizations: German and Polish
+* Added localizations: Spanish, German and Polish

 = 1.1 =
 * Renamed main list from "Answers" to "Questions"